wordpress-mobile/release-toolkit/README.md

 >  - Deduce which version number to use according to [SemVer](https://semver.org/) rules, and ask you to confirm that version number
 >  - Create a `release/<x.y>` branch, update the version number in all the right places, and create a PR for those changes

-Submit the PR, adding the `Releases` label to it and adding the `owl-team` as reviewers.
+Submit the PR, adding the `Releases` label to it and adding the `wordpress-mobile/apps-infrastructure` team as reviewers.

 Once that PR is approved and merged, create a new GitHub Release, copy/pasting the CHANGELOG entries for that GH release's description.